Skip to main content

 1. Live:

-Feature definitions that are applied to a live workspace will begin materialization according to the materialization configuration of the Feature Views (e.g. online=True or offline=True).
+Feature and embedding definitions that are applied to a live workspace will begin materialization according to the materialization configuration of the Feature Views (e.g. online=True or offline=True).

 2. Development: